KamranUmer/yolov7-1/README.md

 ## Dog Detection with YOLOv7

+# Demo :

+This project contains a demo Image and Video of my project :point_down:

 # Dog Detection:
 This repository contains the code and resources for training a dog detection model using YOLOv7 on a custom dataset.
 YOLOv7 is a state-of-the-art object detection algorithm known for its accuracy and real-time performance.
 By leveraging YOLOv7, we can efficiently detect and locate dogs in images and videos.